EzequielAndreus/gogs-fork-infrastructure-aws/GH-CREDENTIALS.md

 ### Required IAM Permissions

 Create an IAM user or role with the following permissions for CI validation and planning:

+**Note:** Since Terraform Cloud is used as the backend, S3 and DynamoDB permissions for state management are not required.

 #### Option 1: Managed Policies (Broader permissions)